datagouv/hydra/README.md

 ## Tests

-To run the tests, you need to launch the database, the test database, and the Redis broker with `docker-compose -f docker-compose.yml -f docker-compose.test.yml up -f docker-compose.broker.yml up -d`.
+To run the tests, you need to launch the database, the test database, and the Redis broker with `docker compose -f docker-compose.yml -f docker-compose.test.yml -f docker-compose.broker.yml up -d`.

 Then you can run the tests with `poetry run pytest`.

+To run a specific test file, you can pass the path to the file to pytest, like this: `poetry run pytest tests/test_app.py`.

+To run a specific test function, you can pass the path to the file and the name of the function to pytest, like this: `poetry run pytest tests/test_app.py::test_get_latest_check`.

 If you would like to see print statements as they are executed, you can pass the -s flag to pytest (`poetry run pytest -s`).
 However, note that this can sometimes be difficult to parse.